Arrive in Youghal at mid-day – check into Ahernes Townhouse Seafood Restaurant & Bar and kick off with an enjoyable and

 Some light refreshments may now be in order.
 Amble down the cobbled Church Street and have the “Best Toastie in Town” at “The Nook“ – its right at the corner as you leave Church Street.
 Alternatively The Red Store is just across the road and they too do a seriously fine line in scones (hot or cold) with jam & cream.
 You will not go hungry in Youghal.

-Prior to your evening meal we highly recommend that you take a trip to Beach to the South of the town – a distance of 2kms, so you may wish to drive (ample car parking available) We suggest an amble along our eco-boardwalk taking in the gentle sea air.
+Prior to your evening meal we highly recommend that you take a trip to Beach to the South of the town – a distance of 2kms, so you may wish to drive (ample car parking available) We suggest an amble along our1.9 km eco-boardwalk taking in the gentle sea air.
 Youghal Boardwalk is interspersed with seating and is access and user friendly to users of all abilities.
 You will certainly work up a fine appetite for delicious fare offered by the many restaurants in Youghal Town.
-Ballyvergan Marsh is mere paces away from you as you alight the Boardwalk – take a walk, listen to the bird song and look out for unusual bird species.
+Ballyvergan Marsh is mere paces away from you as you alight the Boardwalk – listen to the bird song and look out for unusual bird species.
 Bring your binoculars.

 You deserve Dinner after your very active day – head back to base and enjoy the fine company and hospitality at Ahernes Townhouse, Seafood Restaurant & Bar.